Recent searches (0)

 What think is a jellyfish on a beach may be a salp as they also wash up at the shore.
 If you are living in an area where there is a lot of phytoplankton, you may get to see salps on the sand.

 In 1920, Scottish herring fishing ships failed to get to the North Sea due to a large population of salps in the area which blocked their path!

-A salp chain is a part of their life cycle, and each salp in the chain is an individual that keeps growing in size and sexually reproducing within the chain.
-A giant salp chain was found in the Andaman sea near Thailand, and it was 15 ft (4.5 m) long!
+A salp chain is part of its life cycle, and each salp in the chain is an individual that keeps growing in size and sexually reproducing within the chain.
+A giant salp chain was found in the Andaman Sea near Thailand, and it was 15 ft (4.5 m) long!

 Salps have an unlimited supply of food due to the abundance of phytoplankton blooms, and salps never get tired because they continuously search for food for energy.
 Salp plankton can be seen swimming up to the water surface to feed, and when the sun rises, they descend back down to avoid predators.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
 Learn more about some other arthropods including peacock mantis shrimp or jellyfish.